yanniboi/simplytest/README.txt

       hit 'Start'.
 Importing the initial project data will take several minutes
       NOTE: It's faster to import the list from an existing database dump.

   2. Setup the/a worker server.

   To actually provide any functionality, submissions must be executed on a external worker server with the build scrips set up and executable.
   Follow the documentation in ./scripts/README.txt for further information.

   3. Referencing the servers on the site.

   Configure the simplytest.me site to make use of the server, by adding a new server on /admin/simplytest/servers.
-  NOTE: New servers will only be added if [X] Active is ticked!
   Most fields should be self explainable:
+  Id:               Short identification string.
   Name:             Only for referencing a human readable name on the
                     simplytest.me site.
   Server Hostname:  The hostname of the server to connect to by ssh2, also used
                     as main hostname for sandbox sites.
-                    "s1.simplytest.me" -> "[id].s1.simplytest.me"
+                    Eg.: "s1.simplytest.me" -> "[id].s1.simplytest.me"
   Slots:            The current count of slots available on the server.
                     One slot stands for one sandbox environment.
   Spawn script:     The absolute path to the script for building the site.
                     Eg.: /home/spawner/spawn.sh

-This was the basic configuration to make the service itself work.
+This is the basic configuration to make the service itself work.
 You should now be able to submit a project and launch a sandbox environment.